kot-org/Kot/readme.md

 </p>

 # Build it yourself
 That's easy!
-Run `make init` to install all the required build tools and then run `make build` to start the building process.
+Run `make init` to install all the required build tools and then run `PACKAGE=all make build` to start the building process.
 Right after, `make run` will start **TNK** in Qemu.

 # How to Use the Main Makefile